Table of Contents

 How to Season Potato Chips?

-There is nothing wrong with a batch of classic salted potato chips, but there are also many other ways you can season your chips!
+There is nothing wrong with a batch of classic salted potato chips, but there are also many other ways to season your chips!
 You can make whatever your favorite seasoning is at home and add anything you want to it.
 To make spicy potato chips seasoning, you may want to mix some combination of chili powder, brown sugar, smoked paprika, onion powder, garlic powder, cayenne, and cumin.
 By adjusting the amount of each of these seasonings, you can make yourself the perfect BBQ chips seasoning.

 Why Do You Soak Potatoes Before Frying?